T.Rex Arms: 2025 Lucas Botkin departure

 Lucas Botkin announced his resignation from the company on May 31, 2025, via a personal social media post.
-(He had already formally stepped down as CEO on May 28.)
 In his statement, Botkin described the decision as “not made lightly but necessary,” citing a need to protect his family and stay true to his personal values.
 Subsequent explanations revealed that an internal conflict precipitated the split: Botkin alleged that a T.Rex Arms employee had sent inappropriate content to Botkin's wife, and that the rest of the leadership team responded inadequately to this incident.
 Feeling that the situation was mishandled, Botkin chose to fully cut ties with the company he had founded.
 The departure received major attention throughout the firearm enthusiast community, with many customers and industry influencers reacting with support for Botkin and criticism of T.Rex Arms’ remaining management.
 Popular firearms influencers including "MrGunsnGear" and "Garand Thumb" publicly sided with Botkin, and some fans called for boycotting T.Rex Arms.
-In the wake of the controversy, another longtime employee and content creator, Brantley Merriam, also resigned from T.Rex Arms in protest, with reports suggesting that internal disagreements over the company's direction had been simmering for months prior to these events.
+In the wake of the controversy, another longtime employee and content creator, Brantley Merriam, also resigned from T.Rex Arms, with reports suggesting that internal disagreements over the company's direction had been simmering for months prior to these events.
 Botkin indicated that he would be pursuing new business ventures after his exit.
-As of mid-2025, T.Rex Arms’ leadership has not publicly named a new CEO, and the company's future direction without its founder remained somewhat uncertain.
+The company's public response to the controversy was limited to addressing major claims, and expressed gratitude for Botkin's contributions.